cybergis/cybergis-compute-core/README.md

 #### Add Service
  - Service is defined in `src/constant.ts`.
 There are three types:
    - private account services:
-   - > In this mode, user uses their own Linux account & password to login and submit jobs to a remote terminal
+   - > Users use their own Linux account & password to login and submit jobs to a remote terminal
 ```js
 serviceName: {
     ip: "hadoop01.cigi.illinois.edu",